 - Pay rates are distorted.
 If all of your people live in one city, then it is reasonable to assume they are on the same playing field for “cost of living.”
 If you have team members in NYC, San Francisco, Bali and Rio de Janeiro then cost of living is no longer equal.
 The remedy to this challenge is to establish functionally fair pay rates, which could be selecting a specific city as a proxy for cost of living or using a formula to generate the amount.

 The challenges of managing remote employees are many, and worth it.
+However, you may struggle along the way.
+You should learn more about the defining characteristics of bad managers.

 Final thoughts on virtual management